 This master’s in research psychology program is a one-year, 36-unit graduate program equips students with advanced training and experience in research and data analytics, with a built-in SAS Joint Certificate in Research Methods.
 Candidates learn the skills needed for pursuing careers in business, health care, and academia, or for pursuing a doctorate in psychology or related fields.

-This data analytics master's program prepares students as:
+This program prepares students as:

 - Scholars who bring together theory, research, statistics, and a concern for helping people.

 - Difference makers capable of communicating and implementing data-driven decisions that positively impact people’s lives.